-The City of Green Bay Department of Public Works is asking homeowners not to park any vehicles in front of the leaf piles.
-The equipment used in the Annual Leaf and Yard Waste Collection cannot reach behind vehicles, and therefore, are left untouched by crews.
+Green Bay Public Works is asking homeowners not to park any vehicles in front of the leaf piles.
+The equipment used in the annual leaf and yard waste collection cannot reach behind vehicles and therefore are left untouched by crews.

 It is also important for homeowners to pile the leaves and yard waste on their curbs and not running into the streets.
 The purpose of the city-wide collection is to keep pollutants out of the storm water system.
 Grenier says rain washes items in the street down the drains and defeats the intent of the program.

 “We haven't in the past, but there's a good possibility moving forward--starting with the spring collection--if material is not properly placed out for collection, you could be receiving a charge for that,” said Grenier.

 The annual leaf and yard waste collection will continue through the week of November 11.
 Grenier asks that all material needing to be picked up be placed in the proper areas by the beginning of that week.

 Public Works collection guidelines ask homeowners to be conscious of mixing items.
 Leaves and other garden-type waste is able to be mixed together; however, sticks and brush must be placed in separate piles.